-- 2 Setting Up Notifications on iPhone
+- How to Silence Notifications on Your iPhone

 Setting Up Notifications on iPhone

-To set up notifications for your iPhone’s or another iDevice’s apps, just tap on Settings >Notifications > and choose which App you’d like to set-up or adjust.
+To set up notifications for your iPhone’s or another iDevice’s apps, just tap on Settings >Notifications and choose which app you’d like to set-up or adjust.
 Most notification features are the same for nearly all your apps.
 There are exceptions, including some apps like Google Maps, which provide additional options such as previewing messages on the Lock screen via the Show on Lock Screen toggle.

-In the Settings >Notifications >App screen, you enable and disable the app’s notifications here by toggling the “Allow Notifications.”
+In the Settings > Notifications > App screen, you enable and disable the app’s notifications here by toggling the “Allow Notifications.”
 From this screen, you configure if you want to allow the app to notify you on your lock screen, play a sound as an alert or show you a badge.

 Banner vs. Alert